Becoming Catholic (OCIA)

 How long does it take to become Catholic?

 How long does it take for any relationship to develop?
 We all journey on different paths at different times.
-Becoming Catholic (RCIA) is a faith journey and all journeys or adventures take time.
+Becoming Catholic (OCIA) is a faith journey and all journeys or adventures take time.

 Before a person is ready to be received into the Church, whether by baptism or by profession of faith, preparation is necessary.
 The journey can last for as long as a few years or for a shorter time that can be less than a year.
 The amount and form of this preparation depends on the individual’s circumstance and how the individual is growing in the faith.
 Together we will be enriched by prayer, study, reflection and discipleship as we accompany you along the entire way as you explore what the Catholic Church does and believes as you deepen your relationship with Jesus Christ.

-The Becoming Catholic (RCIS) exerts no pressure on people in any way; you will find yourself in a friendly and welcoming group where you can comfortably contemplate this important decision in your life.
+The Becoming Catholic (OCIA) exerts no pressure on people in any way; you will find yourself in a friendly and welcoming group where you can comfortably contemplate this important decision in your life.

 How often do you meet?

-There are weekly meetings that are held on Tuesday evenings from 6:00 – 8:00 pm that we attend as a group.
+There are weekly meetings that we attend as a group.
+The time and date are to be determined.
 The meetings present an overview of Catholic beliefs and provide an opportunity to ask questions and explore your thoughts and any concerns you might have.

 All sessions are filled with learning, spiritual formation, and new Church friends.
 Every person has a parish companion who also attends the sessions with them to share in the faith journey.

-During the course of the process, members of the Becoming Catholic (RCIA) group are to participate in several preparatory Rites, which usually take place during Sunday Mass.
+During the course of the process, members of the Becoming Catholic (OCIA) group are to participate in several preparatory Rites, which usually take place during Sunday Mass.

 Attendance is obviously very important to the overall goal of being a knowledgeable and engaged Catholic.